What does the Bible say about lust?

 For Bible references in this video, check the description on YouTube.

 We get this question so often that we need to make sure we give a very simple and straightforward answer.
-Here it is: If you have sexual thoughts/fantasies about a girl or guy you are not married to, then you have crossed over into the sin of lust.
-Lust is the impetus of masturbation.
-Lust is the reason why porn exists—to satisfy lustful desires.
+Here it is:

-What Lust is NOT.
+What lust is NOT.

-What Lust IS.
+What lust IS.

 "For lust is a shameful sin, a crime that should be punished.
 It is a devastating fire that destroys to hell.
 It would wipe out everything I own." —Job 31:11-12 (NLT)